 Billiette Calling!
 Why Was I Born?

 WHY WAS I BORN?
 Seven years ago, on an April day, I asked that question of God.
 I could not live with myself, nor was I fit for myself to know.
 I couldn’t even look at myself in the mirror.
-I asked mirror, mirror, on the wall, who is the fairest of then all?”
+I asked mirror, mirror, on the wall, who is the fairest of them all?”
 And there before me stood the witch that alcohol had created.
 I hated myself for the things I’d done to my family and to myself.
-I couldn’t hide myself from me any longer.
+I couldn’t hide from me any longer.
 I could see that others could never see, and I hated what “me” had become.

-What has seven years of sobriety brought me?
+What have seven years of sobriety brought me?
 I have tried to make up for the hurt I caused my family and the rewards have been great.
 They love and respect me when I once gave my drinking problem to God and regularly attend AA.
 Events in my life started to change.
 Many recall that four years ago I started going to col1ege.
 On May 24th’ I’ll be graduating – something that I consider a miracle for this 52-year-old “has-been drunk”.